 Covers your belongings — furniture, electronics, clothing, appliances — if damaged or stolen.
 Take time to inventory your possessions; most homeowners significantly underestimate what they own.

-Loss of Use / Additional Living Expenses
+Loss of Use / Temporary Living Costs

 If a covered loss makes your home temporarily uninhabitable, this pays for hotel stays, meals, and other expenses while repairs are underway.
 Given Nashville's renovation timelines, this coverage can be a lifeline.